-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The West Virginia surplus lines market accounted for $82.3 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The West Virginia surplus lines market accounted for $103.1 million in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2013 these payments in West Virginia as measured by direct property/casualty incurred losses, were $1.3 billion.
-Life insurance claims and benefits payouts in West Virginia totaled $2.0 billion in 2013.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in West Virginia as measured by direct property/casualty incurred losses, were $1.4 billion.
+Life insurance claims and benefits payouts in West Virginia totaled $2.1 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 In 2013 there were 557 wildfires in West Virginia that burned 8,577 acres.

 Top 10 Writers Of Life Insurance And Annuity Considerations In West Virginia, 2015 (1)

 Top 10 Writers Of Private Passenger Auto Insurance In West Virginia By Direct Premiums Written, 2015 (1)

 - Gross State Product

 - State Taxes